 2000 group stage: Yugoslavia 3-4 Spain

-Spain really did look dead and buried as this, their final group game, wound to a close.
-José Antonio Camacho's men needed to win to go through to the quarter-finals but trailed 3-2 to ten-man Yugoslavia as the match entered added time.
-Gaizka Mendieta's free-kick promptly drew them level yet they still had to eke out another; Alfonso Pérez duly hammered in his second of the game and pandemonium ensued.
-Yugoslavia, at least, could be consoled by the fact they went through too.
+Spain looked dead and buried as this, their final group game, wound to a close.
+José Antonio Camacho's men needed to win to progress but trailed 3-2 to ten-man Yugoslavia as the match entered added time.
+Gaizka Mendieta's free-kick drew them level, then Alfonso Pérez delivered, and pandemonium ensued.

 2004 group stage: Netherlands 2-3 Czech Republic

-Dick Advocaat's team, who had held Germany in their opening fixture, were set to inject further momentum into their 2004 campaign after goals by Wilfred Bouma and Ruud van Nistelrooy inside 19 minutes.
-Yet the 1996 runners-up still possessed quality aplenty and halved their arrears almost immediately courtesy of Jan Koller.
-Milan Baroš made it 2-2 midway through the second half before John Heitinga was sent off, leaving Vladimír Šmicer to apply the coup de grace with two minutes on the clock.
+Dick Advocaat's team appeared well placed after building a 2-0 cushion inside 19 minutes.
+Yet the 1996 runners-up quickly halved their arrears courtesy of Jan Koller.
+Milan Baroš made it 2-2 before John Heitinga was dismissed, leaving Vladimír Šmicer to apply the coup de grace with two minutes left.

 2008 group stage: Turkey 3-2 Czech Republic

-An exhilarating, breathtaking tournament for Turkey was summed up by the final four minutes here.
-Fatih Terim's charges were 2-1 down and in need of a hero; captain Nihat Kahveci levelled on 87 minutes but penalties still loomed.
-Nihat made sure there was no need for that, however, scoring the winner with a minute to spare.
-The chaos was complete when Volkan Demirel was sent off, though there would be more mayhem for Turkey in the quarter-finals – Semih Şentürk rescuing them two minutes into injury time of extra time before a 3-1 penalty shoot-out triumph against Croatia.
+An exhilarating tournament for Turkey was summed up by the final four minutes here.
+Fatih Terim's charges were 2-1 down and in need of a hero; captain Nihat Kahveci levelled on 87 minutes then scored the winner with a minute to spare, and the chaos was complete when Volkan Demirel was sent off.